Rogers standoff ends after deputies deploy gas

 "We realized we weren't going to be able to get anywhere with him, so we deployed some gas rounds into the RV in hopes we could get him safely out," she said.

 Cannon came to the door, and authorities realized he was armed with a knife.
-He was apprehended safely at about 10 a.m. and nobody was hurt, Jenkins said.
+He was apprehended safely about 10 a.m. and no one was hurt, Jenkins said.

 Cannon has a history of mental illness and has fired rounds at law enforcement in the past, Jenkins said.
-Cannon did not shoot at deputies during Wednesday's incident, she said.
+Cannon didn't shoot at deputies during Wednesday's incident, she said.

+Cannon was sentenced in 2015 to three years in prison after pleading guilty to aggravated assault and terroristic threatening, according to court documents.
+He admitted to using a Glock pistol to shoot out his front door at deputies and threatening to kill one of the deputies, according to court documents.

+Jenkins said she didn't know whether charges would result from Wednesday's incident.